-Measurement, evaluation, and neurological structure of the human organism as it relates to children.
-Researching the motor learning aspect of the development of motor skills is an integral component of the course.
-May be taught concurrently with PE 405. - A course designed to provide the graduate student the opportunity to gain practical knowledge and experience in program development, supervision of physical education programs, and program leadership.
+A course designed to provide the graduate student the opportunity to gain practical knowledge and experience in program development, supervision of physical education programs, and program leadership.
 Field experiences will be provided in the area of the student's specialty.
 Through cooperation with local and state agencies the student will be able to design and supervise exercise in one of the following areas: cardiopulmonary rehabilitation, adult fitness, athletic training, sports management, youth fitness, or adapted physical education.
-May be taught concurrently with PE 410. - Kinesiology (5).
+May be taught concurrently with PE 410

+615 Kinesiology (5)

 An advanced course to evaluate the biomechanics of human motion related to sport and exercise.
 The course will include scientific evaluations of movement.
-May be taught concurrently with PE 404. - Adapted Programs in Physical Education (5).
+May be taught concurrently with PE 404

+616 Adapted Programs in Physical Education (5)

 A course designed to guide the student in the development of adaptive and corrective programs to meet the needs of exceptional children.
 Emphasis is placed on the physical, mental, social, and emotional characteristics of exceptional children.
 The identification and diagnosis of various discrepancies is also included.
 Current theories and techniques of promoting motor skill development among handicapped children are explored.
-May be taught concurrently with PE 416. - A course designed to investigate ways of measuring physical fitness, physical performance skills, and knowledge as it relates to physical education.
-Basic statistical procedures will be examined and applied to practical measurement situations.
+May be taught concurrently with PE 416 and applied to practical measurement situations.
 The use of the computer in physical education will be stressed.
-May be taught concurrently with PE 418. - Organization and Administration of Physical Education and Athletics (5).
+May be taught concurrently with PE 418

+618 Tests and Measurements in Physical Education (5)